 Children's Monologues: If you're looking for a monologue for a child actor, you can look specifically for Children's Monologues, which also encompass dramatic and comedic monologues

 When you find the monologue or 10-minute play that suits you, send me a note to request permission of use.
 Then rehearse (make sure to give writing credit), show your friends, classmates or colleagues, and enjoy!

-If you want to post a video of your performance online, make sure to ask permission for that, and to include proper writing credit.
-Otherwise, my work ends up being plagiarized on some Turkish soap opera website or someone credits Disney for writing one of my children's monologues (yes--both things have happened!).
+If you want to post a video of your performance online, make sure to ask permission for that, and to include proper writing credit in the title and/or details (“The Monologue” by Tara Meddaugh, performed by Jane Smith).
+Please link back to my website also, so it can encourage others to check out my work, and people can see where the monologue comes from originally.
+Otherwise, my work ends up being plagiarized on some Turkish soap opera website or someone credits Disney for writing one of my children's monologues (yes--both things have happened—and lots more like that!).
 Thanks for the support, and "break a leg!"